-A Reliable Friend on the Road, and a Culinary Adventure
+A Reliable Friend on the Road

-Our Culinary Adventures: 10 Unique Spinach Recipes
+Our Culinary Adventures: 10 Unique Frozen Spinach Recipes

-1. Middle Eastern-Spiced Spinach & Chickpea Stew
+Middle Eastern-Spiced Spinach & Chickpea Stew

-A hearty bowl of Middle Eastern-spiced spinach and chickpea stew.
+A hearty bowl of Middle Eastern-spiced spinach and chickpea stew

 The Story: Inspired by the spice masters of the Middle East, this stew uses our unique Two-Step Spice Bloom method to build layers of incredible flavor.